aivaraleksiev/ToyProjects/UndoRedoFeature/README.md

 These classes are the foundations of the undo/redo functionality.
 ### Usage
 **UndoRedoString**
-This is a high level class that typically a developer wloud define in order to use the undo/redo functionality.
+This is a high level class that typically a developer would define in order to use the undo/redo functionality.
 You can find more examples of usage in the unit tests in `src` directory.

 ## Todo